Rocks, Minerals, & Gems

 Cementation and diagenesis

-Depositional grains and cement in carbonate and quartz minerals form under very different conditions that result in clear differences in their trace element chemistry.
-CL maps are useful to reveal the detail of the growth fabric zonation, dissolution, and micro-fracturing, including successive cement generations.
+Depositional grains and cement in carbonate and quartz minerals form under very different conditions, resulting in clear differences in their trace element chemistry.
+CL maps reveal the details of the growth fabric zonation, dissolution, and micro-fracturing, including successive cement generations.

 In sandstone, detrital (of various origins) and authigenic quartz overgrowths enable quantification of cement abundance and determination of porosity-loss processes.